thereiswaldo/jeremywalsh.ca/_posts/2022-03-12-pacing-strategy-for-running-around-the-bay.md

 ![](/uploads/2016-19-average-pace-per-segment.png)

-As we expected, the final 10km of the race are slowest.
+As we expected, the final 10km of the race are slowest (largest pace).
 On average the first 10km is 40s/km faster than the last.
 A slow finish is fairly common for most road races as  most runners are optimistic with their pacing strategy.
 Since I am going to plan for success, I'll have to remove some of these outliers.

 ## Data Filtering

 Keeping my filtering as simple as possible I've selected two comparison criteria.
 The first is to only look at runners that have previously run the race in my dataset.
-The thought is these multiple finishers will know the course well and how they should pace themselves.
+The thought is that these multiple finishers will know the course well and how they should pace themselves.
 Dropping each runner's first performance in the dataset leaves in a wide distribution of times and keeps 4622 performances (26% of the 17440 in the dataset).

 ![](/uploads/multiple-finishers-30km-time-distribution.png)

-The other, more relevant to me filter is just for those "elite" athletes who ran faster than two hours.
-Though the definition of elite is up for debate, this the top 1.6% of all finishers, and leaves just 279 performances which is enough for me to feel confident about the aggregated data.
+The other, more relevant filter is to keep only the "elite" athletes who ran faster than two hours.
+Though the definition of elite is up for debate, this the top 1.6% of all finishers, and leaves just 279 performances.
+This large enough for me to feel confident in the aggregated results while maximizing the amount of runners that ran close to an optimal pacing strategy.

 ![](/uploads/elites-30km-time-distribution.png)